2017 Inauguration Timeline: Here’s The Schedule Of Events For Friday’s Inauguration Of Donald Trump

-The 2017 Inauguration timeline for Donald Trump’s inauguration includes performances, pageantry, and of course, the pomp and circumstance required of the installation of a head of state.
+The 2017 Inauguration timeline for Donald Trump’s inauguration includes performances, pageantry, and of course, the pomp and circumstance required for the installation of a head of state.
 Here is the current schedule of events, but as always, these things are subject to last-minute changes.
 All times posted in this article are in Eastern Time.

 Thursday, January 19, 2017

-The pre-inauguration ceremonies are already taking place in earnest in Washington, D.C., according to Yahoo News, and they began this morning at 10:35 a.m. with the “Voices of the People” concert, a daylong series of concerts and performances at the Lincoln Memorial.
-DC Fire Department Emerald Society Pipes and Drums, the Republican Hindu Coalition, and various high school marching bands, choirs and baton twirlers are scheduled to perform.
+The pre-inauguration ceremonies are already taking place in Washington, D.C., according to Yahoo News, and they began this morning at 10:35 a.m. with the “Voices of the People” concert, a daylong series of concerts and performances at the Lincoln Memorial.
+The DC Fire Department Emerald Society Pipes and Drums, the Republican Hindu Coalition, and various high school marching bands, choirs, and baton twirlers are scheduled to perform.

 Awww RT @SegravesNBC4: About 50 people on hand for #inaug2017 Voices of the People concert on National Mall. pic.twitter.com/NYTJ2F9KTn